hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 p2p-interface="192.168.1.132"
 ```

-Specifies the network interface on which the node listens for P2P communication.
+Specifies the network interface on which the node listens for [P2P communication](../../HowTo/Find-and-Connect/Configuring-Ports.md#p2p-networking).
-Used to set up internal listeners for network traffic.
+Use the option to specify the required network interface when the device that Besu is running on
+has multiple network interfaces.
 The default is 0.0.0.0.

 ### p2p-port